smv30/erratum_two_sided_queues/README.md

 G_2(mu_2) = mu_2
 ```

-For this corrected graph, the fluid optimum is:
+For this graph, the fluid optimum is:

 ```text
 lambda_star = (1, 1)